Confusingboat/azure-webjob-boilerplate/README.md

 ## Why not just make it a library instead?

-Official answer: doing it this way provides a simple example for those who are new to Webjobs.
+Official answer: doing it this way provides a simple example for those who are new to WebJobs.
 Real answer: I'm too lazy and couldn't be bothered.

-## What's a Webjob?
+## What's a WebJob?

 A snazzy new buzzword for that decrepit Hello World! example you call code that runs on somebody else's computer.